© 2026 SimplyTrust Software Inc.

 Amount: 55% of the retiree's SBP base amount

 Learn more →Any retired pay earned but not yet paid at the time of death is paid to the surviving spouse or designated beneficiary.
-This includes the final partial month of retired pay.
+This includes the final partial month of retired pay from the 1st of the month through the date of death.

 Eligibility: Surviving spouse, designated beneficiary, or estate